shahrokhkarami/loop-locate/README.md

 >February 11th - Apple App Store

 I submitted the required images and documents to publish the prototype's application on the App Store.
 A few days later, I received an email stating that, to approve the application, I should record a video demonstrating the working product using the application.
 They didn't accept footage with the DevKit, so the process was paused until I completed the prototype.

+>February 12th - PCB

+I got my Black loop Quiet and the quality was unbelievably great.
+However the case was white, not black!
+I ordered the black one due to the 3D print shop I work with, which only prints SLS models in black.
+To proceed with measuring the dimensions for PCB and 3D design, I had to take the case apart.